shenwei356/taxonkit/doc/docs/usage.md

   taxonkit reformat [flags]

 Flags:
-  -P, --add-prefix                     add prefix for all ranks, single prefix for a rank is defined by flag --prefix-X -d, --delimiter string               field delimiter in input lineage (default ";") -F, --fill-miss-rank                 fill missing rank with original lineage information (experimental) -f, --format string                  output format, placeholders of rank are needed (default "{k};{p};{c};{o};{f};{g};{s}") -h, --help                           help for reformat -i, --lineage-field int              field index of lineage. data should be tab-separated (default 2) -r, --miss-rank-repl string          replacement string for missing rank, if given "", "unclassified xxx xxx" will used, where "unclassified " is settable by flag -p/--miss-rank-repl-prefix
-  -p, --miss-rank-repl-prefix string   prefix for estimated taxon level (default "unclassified ") -R, --miss-taxid-repl string         replacement string for missing taxid
+  -P, --add-prefix                     add prefixes for all ranks, single prefix for a rank is defined by flag --prefix-X -d, --delimiter string               field delimiter in input lineage (default ";") -F, --fill-miss-rank                 fill missing rank with original lineage information (experimental) -f, --format string                  output format, placeholders of rank are needed (default "{k};{p};{c};{o};{f};{g};{s}") -h, --help                           help for reformat -i, --lineage-field int              field index of lineage. data should be tab-separated (default 2) -r, --miss-rank-repl string          replacement string for missing rank -p, --miss-rank-repl-prefix string   prefix for estimated taxon level (default "unclassified ") -R, --miss-taxid-repl string         replacement string for missing taxid
-      --prefix-S string                prefix for subspecies (default "S__") --prefix-c string                prefix for class (default "c__") --prefix-f string                prefix for family (default "f__") --prefix-g string                prefix for genus (default "g__") --prefix-k string                prefix for superkingdom (default "k__") --prefix-o string                prefix for order (default "o__") --prefix-p string                prefix for phylum (default "p__") --prefix-s string                prefix for species (default "s__") -t, --show-lineage-taxids            show corresponding taxids of reformated lineage
+      --prefix-S string                prefix for subspecies, used with flag -P/--add-prefix (default "S__") --prefix-c string                prefix for class, used with flag -P/--add-prefix (default "c__") --prefix-f string                prefix for family, used with flag -P/--add-prefix (default "f__") --prefix-g string                prefix for genus, used with flag -P/--add-prefix (default "g__") --prefix-k string                prefix for superkingdom, used with flag -P/--add-prefix (default "k__") --prefix-o string                prefix for order, used with flag -P/--add-prefix (default "o__") --prefix-p string                prefix for phylum, used with flag -P/--add-prefix (default "p__") --prefix-s string                prefix for species, used with flag -P/--add-prefix (default "s__") -t, --show-lineage-taxids            show corresponding taxids of reformated lineage -T, --trim                           do not fill missing rank lower than current rank

 ```